wujifoo/nostr-bip-85-prototype/README.md

 - Any other context-specific persona

 ### So what?
-In Nostr, the solution is multiple unrelated npubs.
-The "catch" is that the individual can't carry good reputation from one identity to another or link them is some other way at a later time.
+In Nostr, the solution is the user creates multiple unrelated npubs.
+The "catch" is that the individual can't carry good reputation from one identity to another or link them in some other (constrained) way at a later time.
 To do so with 2 or 3 npubs, if they wanted to prove a connection, they can do this with signed Nostr notes textually confirming a relationship (like an affidavit).

 The fundamental improvement here is moving from a trust-based model ("believe me when I say these accounts are connected") to a verification-based model ("I can mathematically prove these accounts are connected without revealing anything else").
 This creates a much stronger foundation for pseudonymous identity systems.
 Another disadvantage of the attestation posts is: if A attests to B and B attests to C, you've created a public chain connecting all three.
 The BIP-85 approach exposes no more information than it needs to.